Matthias Ringmann

-Matthias Ringmann (1482–1511), also known as Philesius Vogesigena was an Alsatian German humanist scholar and cosmographer.
-Along with cartographer Martin Waldseemüller, he is credited with the first documented usage of the word America, on the 1507 map Universalis Cosmographia in honour of the Italian explorer Amerigo Vespucci.
+Matthias Ringmann (1482–1511), also known as Philesius Vogesigena, was an Alsatian German humanist scholar and cosmographer.
+Along with cartographer Martin Waldseemüller, he is credited with the first documented usage of the word America, on the 1507 map Universalis Cosmographia in honour of the Italian explorer Amerigo Vespucci, coming from the Old High German name Emmerich.

 Biography

 Ringmann was born in 1482 in the small farming village of Eichhoffen, Alsace.
 In 1498 he enrolled at the University of Heidelberg and then went on to study at the University of Paris.
 He pursued a course of studies typical for a humanist of the day, including Greek, Latin, classical literature, history, mathematics and cosmography.
 In 1505 he settled in Strassburg, worked at a printing press, and began to study Ptolemy's Geography.